the-bobo/scry/README.md

 In general, online gambling is illegal in the United States.
 Two markets have special exceptions.
 The Iowa Electronic Markets (founded 1988) and PredictIt (founded 2014) both have "no-action" letters from the Commodity Futures Trading Commission (CFTC).
 These letters state the CFTC does not intend to pursue action against the markets in question.

-Trades in both markets are constrained as a result, with max-wagers in the neighborhood of $500 or $850 USD.
+Trades in both markets are constrained as a result, with max wagers in the neighborhood of $500 or $850 USD.
 Other restrictions concerning account sign-up and verification may also apply.
 These markets are academic markets, intended for research into prediction market mechanics.

 In general, online PM's with *fake money* or points appear to be legal.
 A well-known example is the Hollywood Stock Exchange (HSX).